 FBI opens domestic terrorist investigation into Gilroy Garlic Festival shooting

 Law enforcement officials said the FBI is opening a domestic terrorism investigation into the July 28 shooting at a garlic festival in Gilroy, California.
-The domestic terrorism investigation was opened after FBI officials uncovered digital evidence indicating the suspected shooter, Santino Legan, 19, was influenced by violent ideologies and acted upon them.
+The domestic terrorism investigation was opened after FBI officials uncovered digital evidence indicating the suspected shooter, Santino Legan, 19, was influenced by "violent ideologies" and acted upon them.

 Investigators also uncovered a list of potential target locations the shooter intended to strike.
 FBI officials said they have not yet established a definitive motive for the attack on the food festival.